viblo/Munk2D/README.md

   than Chipmunk2D.
 - While Munk2D will not try to actively break features or targets, breakage is more likely than with Chipmunk2D.
-Testing of Munk2D will mainly happen through Pymunk, parts not useful from Pymunk (e.g ObjectiveC support), will be untested and therefor likely to break over time.
+Testing of Munk2D will mainly happen through Pymunk, parts not useful from Pymunk (e.g. ObjectiveC support), will be untested and therefor likely to break over time.
 - While Munk2D is focused on Pymunk, I will happily accept PRs to fix or improve other parts of the code, or improvements to tests, documentation and so on.